 What is Next Gen?

 Our inaugural 2021 cohort included 20 students from all around the United States and Canada.
 80% of the students identified as women and 80% identified as people of color.
-We are thrilled to grow the program with two cohorts (40 students in total) for 2022-2023.
-Recruitment will begin in Summer 2022.
+We are thrilled that the program has grown into two cohorts (40 students in total) in subsequent years.

 If you are interested in sponsoring students to participate in the program or becoming a mentor, you can find more information here.

 Low-income communities and people of color are most at risk of being left behind by the zero energy and electrification movement, which will likely result in significant financial hardship unless programs are planned with equity at their core.
 Building electrification policies can have unintentional but harmful consequences for low-income residents and people of color.
 The industry must be more racially diverse to better ensure all people can access and benefit from building efficiency and electrification measures.

 The number of jobs in this industry is also likely to increase in coming years – as a sector, we need to ensure students of color have the knowledge, resources, and relationships to succeed, join leadership ranks, and make high-level decisions that will make buildings both an asset to the climate and a healthy place for people to live, work, and learn.